tianrluo/AutoDiffPulses/README.md

 @inproceedings{luo2021MultiScale,
-  title={Multi-scale Accelerated Auto-differentiable Bloch-simulation based joint design of excitation RF and gradient waveforms}, booktitle={ISMRM}, pages={0000}, author={Tianrui Luo and Douglas C. Noll and Jeffrey A. Fessler and Jon-Fredrik Nielsen}, year={2021}
+  title={Multi-scale Accelerated Auto-differentiable Bloch-simulation based joint design of excitation RF and gradient waveforms}, booktitle={ISMRM}, pages={3958}, author={Tianrui Luo and Douglas C. Noll and Jeffrey A. Fessler and Jon-Fredrik Nielsen}, year={2021}
 }
 ```

 ## System Requirements:
+- Ubuntu 18.04, 20.04
-- Ubuntu 18.04, Python 3
+- Python 3

-The implementation may fail with other configurations.
+The implementation was not tested with other configurations.

 ## General comments